TRAINING & TESTING EVENTS

 The Utility Test is designed to test the finished hunting dog.
 In field work, the dog is required to search for, find and point game and to retrieve shot birds to hand.
 It is expected to be steady to wing, shot and fall.
 It is required to track and retrieve a 100-200 yard drag.
 In the water sequence, the dog demonstrates heeling through a serpentine course to a blind and then remains by the blind while the handler leaves, goes out of sight and fires two blank shots.
 After the handler returns to the blind, the dog must remain steady through a sequence of shots and then retrieve a thrown duck from the water.
 The final test involves a blind search for a live duck across water with emerging vegetation.
 During the entire Utility Test, the dog is scored on use of nose, desire, stamina, cooperation and obedience.

-For more information on these tests or to register your dog, please contact the chapter's Test Secretary - David Hogue and refer to the Test Information Page for registration information, fees, and forms.
+For more information on these tests or to register your dog, please contact the chapter's Test Secretary - Alison Stebbins and refer to the Test Information Page for registration information, fees, and forms.